triton-inference-server/pytriton/README.md

 using the Perf Analyzer to profile the BART PyTorch model.
 The example code can be found in [examples/perf_analyzer](examples/perf_analyzer).

-## Documentation

-More information on how to customize the Triton Inference Server, load models, deploy on clusters, and the API reference can be found in the [documentation](https://triton-inference-server.github.io/pytriton).

 ## Version management